nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## Azure Site Recovery
 - Site Recovery replicates workloads running on physical and virtual machines (VMs) from a primary site to a secondary location.
 When an outage occurs at your primary site, you fail over to secondary location

 ## Proximity Groups
 - Defining the VM size in a Proximity Placement Group is necessary for proper resource allocation, performance optimization, and effective scaling
 - Sometime application required VM to be closer to reduce the latency.
 By placing them part of proximity group they will physically located close each other.
 - Proximity group assigned to data center when creating the first vm inside it and removed with the last vm.
 - When moving a resource into a proximity placement group, you should stop (deallocate) the asset first since it will be redeployed potentially into a different data center.
+- VM, scale set or availability set should be in same region as the proximity group.
+- Proximity group cannot assign when spreading across multiple AV zones.
+Onlt one AV zone is supported.
+-  alignment status ( aligned, unknown, not aligned)
+-  intent parameter - By selecting one or more sizes that you intend to deploy to this proximity placement group, you can make virtual machine and virtual machine scale set deployments more likely to succeed.
+-  recall the setps of Adding VMs in an availability set to a proximity placement group
+-  recall the setps of Adding existing VM to placement group

 ## Azure web app service (paas)
 - Fully managed service in App Service.